Virtual Data Source

 NameDescription

-set_title_descsThis parameter specifies if the title and description of the object passed should be updated.
-Passing set_title_descs=true, will add a title and description to the specified object, if the object is being newly added to a database's metadata.
+set_title_descsSpecifies if the title and description of the object passed should be updated.
+Passing set_title_descs=true will add a title and description to the specified object if the object is being newly added to a database's metadata.
 If the object already exists, they will be updated.

 The value for this parameter should be one of the following: